OPERATING HOURS

 GETTING THERE

-Advanced Redoubt and Fort Barrancas are located within the Pensacola Naval Air Station.
-Tourists and those not employed by the Department of Defense must enter through the west gate on Blue Angel Parkway.
-All passengers other than children will need an ID to get onto the base.
+The Advanced Redoubt is located within Pensacola Naval Air Station.
+Tourists and those not employed by the Department of Defense must enter through the west gate on Blue Angel Parkway between 9 AM and 3 PM.
+All visitors 18 and older need an ID to get onto the base.
 A driver’s license will suffice unless it is not compliant with the Real ID Act.
-Those with a non-compliant license will need a valid passport or other form of identification.
+Those with a non-compliant license must have a valid passport or other form of identification.
+Foreign nationals must be accompanied by a citizen of the United States.

 Your vehicle is subject to search, so leave your guns and illegal drugs at home.
-Though not asked for it here, I have been asked for a vehicle insurance card and registration when entering other military bases, so be sure to have these with you as well.
+Though I was not asked for proof of automobile insurance and vehicle registration when I visited the fort, I have been asked for these documents when entering other military bases, so be sure to have these with you as well.

 Once you enter the base, drive straight on Blue Angel Parkway until it forks, at which point bare left on Taylor Road.
 You will first pass the Fort Barrancas Visitor Center on the right.
 Fort Barrancas is on a hill behind the Visitor Center, though you cannot see it from the road.
 Advanced Redoubt is located a little farther down on the left—you can’t miss it.